argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-Run-a-Model-or-Program.md

 3. Test (optional)

 The system uses the [SLURM job scheduler](https://slurm.schedmd.com/quickstart.html) to schedule the jobs and manange the workload on the system.
-For more information on slurm, see [Job Queueing and Submission](Job-Queuing-and-Submission.md).
+For more information on Slurm, see [Job Queueing and Submission](Job-Queuing-and-Submission.md).

 [Example Programs](Example-Programs.md) lists the different example applications with corresponding commands for each of the above steps.